Mission

 Before I began my search for truth, I assumed it would be near impossible to know which religion, if any, was actually true, so I was content to believe they all led to God.

-But when I learned of the sobering claims in the Abrahamic religions, I realized they were contradictory with eternal consequences.
+But when I learned of the sobering claims in the Abrahamic religions, I realized that they were contradictory with eternal consequences.

 Jesus taught that few will enter Heaven (Matt.
 7:13–14), that no one comes to the Father except through Him (John 14:6), and that those who reject him as the Son of God stand condemned (John 3:18).